larryhastings/lardyarn/README.md

 armor.
 The good news is now you can use your sword--the bad news is it can be hard to control when you're moving that fast!

+## Running Roller Knight

+Run `python3 game.py` in the Roller Knight directory.
+Make sure all the requirements are installed first!

 ## Gameplay

 Roller Knight support keyboard controls (WASD) and joysticks.